taylortn/windows-server-active-directory-lab/README.md

 UEFI boot mode caused issues with recognizing the bootable ISO.

 ### Resolution
-Disabled EFI in VirtualBox settings and prioritized optical drive in boot order.
+Disabled EFI in VirtualBox settings and prioritized the optical drive in boot order.

 ### Lesson Learned
 Boot mode (UEFI vs BIOS) can affect virtual machine behavior and ISO boot compatibility.